sremedios/phinet/README.md

 `--o`: path to directory where results are written

-`--encodings`: Path to the class_encodings file used to relate one-hot to real class

 Example usage:
-`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/ --encodings class_encodings.txt`
+`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/

 ### Image Preprocessing
 Here are all the preprocessing steps which are automatically executed in `train.py`, `validate.py`, and `test.py`.